 Swag IQ will pay you 1000s to answer trivia questions.
 This app is an online trivia game played on your smartphone.

-Grand prizes are usually $1,000.00 or more but, pay in SBs.
+Grand prizes are usually $1,000.00 or more but pay in SBs which you can convert to cash.
 SwagIQ is an excellent way to have some fun answering trivia questions and earning some money as well.

 Long Game is a San Francisco based startup is encouraging users to save money by turning savings into a game.
 Your money is held by the partner bank, Blue Ridge Bank is entirely safe and FDIC insured.